 Councillor facility Summary of details Clause Councillor common room Provided to all Councillors at main S2.2.1 administration building in Moruya.
 Administrative support staff Council's Executive Services Team are available S2.2.2 for administration and secretarial duties for the Mayor and Councillors in relation to their civic duties only.
 IT equipment Mobile phone and iPad/tablet provided to all S2.2.3 Councillors.
 Councillors are also provided with a security name tag for access to the Council building.
 Stationery Councillors are provided with business cards, S2.2.4 yearly diaries and items such as pens/paper/notebooks as required.
 Mail Councillors are permitted to post mail relating S2.2.5 to their civic duties via the Executive Services office.
 Uniform and protective Councillors are provided with a magnetic name S2.2.6 clothing tag on commencement.
 Upon request, councillors can be issued with two shirts from the corporate uniform collection.
 Councillors will be provided with protective clothing, such as vests or headwear, when required for site visits and the like.
-Council vehicle Provided to the Mayor only (leaseback S2.3.1 arrangement) Reserved parking space at Provided to the Mayor only.
-S2.3.1 main administration building in Moruya Furnished office Provided to the Mayor only.
+60.0.4 Council vehicle Provided to the Mayor only (leaseback S2.3.1 Descendent (arrangement) 62.2.4 Reserved parking space at Provided to the Mayor only.
+S2.3.1 main administration building in Moruya Dura island to the Mayon only 62.2.2 Furnished office Provided to the Mayor only.
 S2.3.2 Credit card Provided to the Mayor only.
 S2.3.3

 S2.1 General provisions S2.1.1 Provision of facilities generally Facilities, equipment and services appropriate to support the Mayor and Councillors in undertaking their role as elected members of Council will be provided.
 Incidental private usage of facilities and equipment is not subject to a compensatory payment by the Councillor.
 Where more substantial private use has occurred, compensation is required, unless otherwise stated, this is to be based on the assessed degree of private usage applied to the actual cost.
-Councillors are required to declare any private benefits that are more substantial than minor and/or incidental.
-The provision of facilities will be of a standard deemed appropriate for the purpose by the General Manager.
+Councillors are